Ranktotop/wp-fce/README.md

 * `wp-fce/admin` is for all admin-specific functionality
 * `wp-fce/public` is for all public-facing functionality

-Note that previous versions of the Boilerplate did not include `Wp-Fce_Loader` but this class is used to register all filters and actions with WordPress.
+Note that previous versions of the Boilerplate did not include `Wp_Fce_Loader` but this class is used to register all filters and actions with WordPress.

 The example code provided shows how to register your hooks with the Loader class.